 If we go back to the definition of an organisation above, we can expand it to also consist of activities, which any organisation apparently will have, and solve.
 People in an organisation are solving activities that can have interdependencies, which means that we can write the following definition of an organisation that is valid for all organisations, like this:

-People that interact to solve activities with interdependencies with a particular purpose****.
+People that interact to solve activities with interdependencies for a common purpose****.

 Since this definition is valid for all organisations (as well as any part of them), the definition is universal, or context independent, where purpose is a context-free (context independent) constraint .
 This definition also goes well together with principles that also are universal, meaning we can add principles regarding people and activities to this definition, without changing its universality, to make an organisational definition that we need to follow, to get an awesome organisation, see this blog post for an example.